relaxdiego/aircraft/examples/pxe-pi/README.md

 * An L2 network that DOESN'T have a DCHP server but DOES have a gateway allowing outgoing connections all the way to the Internet.

-* An Pi running Ubuntu in the L2 network that provides key-based auth SSH and passwordless sudo.
+* A Raspberry Pi running Ubuntu in the L2 network that provides key-based auth SSH and passwordless sudo.
+TIP: If you don't have a Pi handy, it can actually be any machine running Ubuntu.

 Network Layout